Aisha Muharrar: Early life

 Muharrar graduated from Harvard University with a degree in English and American Literature and Language and was the Vice President of the Harvard Lampoon humor magazine.
 She is a native of Bay Shore, New York.

 Career

 She was a writer for NBC's Parks and Recreation created by Greg Daniels and Michael Schur.
 Previously, she was a staff writer for Fox's animated comedy Sit Down, Shut Up, created by Mitch Hurwitz.
+She produced and wrote for Hacks from the second season until the fifth and final season.